 Rollover on South Mission sends 2 to hospital

-A rollover crash in Fallbrook Friday night sent two people to a hospital, but neither had serious injuries, a fire official said Saturday.
+A rollover crash in Fallbrook Friday night, May 1, sent two people to a hospital, but neither had serious injuries, a fire official said Saturday.

 The crash was reported at 10:22 p.m.
 Friday on southbound Mission Road just south of Mission Oaks Road, according to North County Fire Department Capt.
 John Choi.